yuhanwwu/ts-git-training/README.md

 The goal state of this exercise is a `main` branch that contains all of the features that are currently split onto separate feature branches. **You should not have to write or modify any code outside of the merge conflict resolution process.**

 To get familiar with git and remote git repositories, there are several different approaches you can take to resolving these conflicts.
 I'd recommend working through them in order - the first one is the most refective of the process that we'll use on the project, but the others are great practice.

+Before starting to resolve the conflicts on each branch, it's a good idea to take a look through the changes and make sure you understand how the new code and test(s) on the branch work.

 1. The PR/rebase approach.
 For each branch:
     - Create a pull request ("PR") for a feature branch (make sure to make this against your own version of the repository, not my copy that you forked it from)